-YOUR SMI RESPONSES INDICATE THAT you have a good understanding of the complexity of the planetary challenges we are facing, and how they are interrelated.

-This appears, however, to be an intellectual understanding and not necessarily connected to your personal life.
-We cannot comment on your behaviors or your feelings, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+YOUR SMI RESPONSES INDICATE THAT you have a limited sense of urgency and your need to personally change behaviors towards achieving greater sustainability is moderate, at best.
+We cannot comment on your understanding or feelings since you indicated (by choosing "neither") that you did not feel represented by either of the available options.